 Before I had my baby I always tried to eat healthy but I rarely purchased organic foods.
 I bought some here and there but usually organic produce was more expensive and I wasn’t sure if I really should invest in it.

 After having my daughter, eating as clean and healthy as possible became a priority, even more so after I watched this video on how babies are now born with chemicals they inherit from their mother.
-Also, I breastfeed my babies so everything I eat, they eat.
-I don’t want their diet to be full of pesticides so I knew from the day my first was born that we would eat organic.
-If you think eating organic isn’t worth it read this great article: So, Is Organic a Scam?
+Also, I breastfeed my babies so everything I ate, they ate.
+I didn’t want their diet to be full of pesticides so I knew from the day my first was born that we would switch to organic.

-I live in DC so buying organic food meant going to the farmer’s market or buying at Whole Foods, but we never make it in time to the farmer’s market and Whole Foods is pricey.
-I knew I needed to find a solution and that’s when I discovered CSA’s.
+I live in DC so buying organic food meant going to the farmer’s market or buying at Whole Foods Market, but we rarely make it in time to the farmer’s market and Whole Foods Market can get pricey if you’re buying your groceries there.
+I knew I needed to find a solution and that’s when I discovered CSA’s and other food stores…

 CSA stands for Community Supported Agriculture.
-You basically buy a “share” from your local farmer of vegetables and if you want, fruits; some also include eggs, cheese and meat.
+You basically buy a “share” of vegetables from your local farmer.
+In most CSA you can also get “shares” of fruit, eggs, cheese and meat.
 You pay a fee for the entire season (this varies according to where you live) and they deliver the produce to your house or neighborhood on a weekly or bi-weekly basis.

 Why my family joined a CSA?